Get free heat pump quotes

 Heat pumps last 20-25 years on average.
 That’s around a decade more than gas boilers, which typically last 10-15 years.

-And that’s not all.
-The underground components on a ground source heat pump can actually last up to 70 years, while the above ground units need to be changed sooner.
+The underground components on a ground source heat pump can actually last up to 70 years, although the above ground units need to be changed sooner.

 Find out how heat pumps stack up against gas boilers by going to our page, Heat Pumps vs Gas Boilers.